gitkraken/vscode-gitlens/README.md

 - Adds a **changes (diff) hover** annotation to the current line to show the line's previous version ([optional](#hover-settings- 'Jump to the Hover settings'), on by default)
   - Click the **Changes** to execute the _Open Changes_ command
-  - Click the current and previous commit ids to execute the _Show Commit Details_ command
+  - Click the current and previous commit ids to execute the _Show Commit_ command

 #### Annotation Hovers